-The global wellness industry is now worth $4.5 trillion.
-Business growth in the sector is encouraging.
-Every year, you see entrepreneurs come to the market with an exciting wellness product or service.
+The global wellness industry is now worth $4.5 trillion and that number is only going up.
+Every year, entrepreneurs come to the market with an exciting wellness product or service.
 Some brands stand the test of time, others fall flat.
-While the wellness industry continues to grow, there have been a few key shifts over the past year.
+While the wellness industry continues to grow, there have been a few key shifts over the past few years.

 Similar to the fitness industry, wellness is coming into the home.
 Brands are finding ways to offer their services and products in a home setting.
 Home wellness as well as getting out in nature will both be key drivers for the wellness industry.

 Additionally, wellness and fitness are no longer being seen as separate businesses.
 Now, you will regularly see boxing gyms including breathing sessions in their routines and HIIT studios adding a touch of yoga or pilates to a class to help with the warm-up or warm-down.